Gaza Ceasefire Agreement Nearly Finalised: Palestinian Source

 There is political will from all parties to reach a lasting resolution to the Gaza conflict, which has persisted for over 14 months, according to the official.

-The ongoing negotiations, mediated by Egypt and Qatar, with the participation of the United States, are based on a plan introduced by the United States in May, to end the war, which began on Oct 7, last year.– NNN-WAFA
+The ongoing negotiations, mediated by Egypt and Qatar with the participation of the US, are based on a plan introduced by the US in May to end the war, which began on October 7, 2023, after Hamas's attack on southern Israel that resulted in about 1,200 deaths.

+Meanwhile, leaders of three Palestinian factions have agreed that a ceasefire agreement in the Gaza Strip is "closer than ever" if Israel stops setting new conditions, Hamas said on Saturday.

+These remarks followed a meeting in Cairo on Friday among leaders from Hamas, the Palestinian Islamic Jihad, and the Popular Front for the Liberation of Palestine, according to a statement from Hamas.

 Legal Disclaimer: